jaredpalmer/formik/docs/api/withFormik.md

 If this option is specified, then Formik will transfer its results into updatable form state and make these values available to the new component as `props.errors` initially.
-Useful for instatiating arbitrary error state into your form.
+Useful for instantiating arbitrary error state into your form.
 As a reminder, `props.errors` will be overwritten as soon as validation runs.
 Formik will also reset `props.errors` to this initial value (and this function will be re-run) if the form is reset.

 ### `mapPropsToStatus?: (props: Props) => any`

 If this option is specified, then Formik will transfer its results into updatable form state and make these values available to the new component as `props.status`.
-Useful for storing or instatiating arbitrary state into your form.
+Useful for storing or instantiating arbitrary state into your form.
 As a reminder, `status` will be reset to this initial value (and this function will be re-run) if the form is reset.

 ### `mapPropsToTouched?: (props: Props) => FormikTocuhed<Values>`

 If this option is specified, then Formik will transfer its results into updatable form state and make these values available to the new component as `props.errors`.
-Useful for instatiating arbitrary touched state (i.e. marking fields as visited) into your form.
+Useful for instantiating arbitrary touched state (i.e. marking fields as visited) into your form.
 As a reminder, Formik will use this initial value (and this function will be re-run) if the form is reset.

 ### `mapPropsToValues?: (props: Props) => Values`